 Compal builds up its internal management system in accordance with the “Regulations Governing Establishment of Internal Control Systems by Public Companies” and the applicable laws and regulations.
 In addition, Compal sets the risk management policy and standard of measuring risk for managing and controlling the Company’s extension of credits, loans and/or guarantees/endorsements to its vendors, customers and/or affiliates, and conducts risk assessment and review in accordance with the established procedures to reduce the risk of credit transactions.
 Meanwhile, Compal sets up a dedicated department responsible for the corporate risk management policy and the implementation of risk assessment.

-B. Every audit, following the audit plan, is prepared by working papers and all related information.
+B. Every audit, following the audit plan, is supported by working papers and all related information.
 The audit procedures include review documentations and walk through processes, auditors fully communicate with the auditees.
 When there are findings, improvements will be discussed with the auditees immediately.
 Complete results are disclosed in the audit reports.

 D. Previously reported issues and their progresses are followed up on quarterly basis.